-In the spring of 2001, the University of Utah School of Medicine-Department of Pediatrics and Utah State University-the Center for Persons with Disabilities (a University Center for Excellence in Develepmental Disabilty) become a LEND Program.
-The URLEND (Utah Regional Leadership Education in Neurodevelopmental Disabilities) training program was initially developed as a partnership between the hospital training of the University of Utah School of Medicine Department of Pediatrics and the Utah University Center for Excellence in Developmental Disabilities, The Institute for Disability Research, Policy, & Practice at Utah State University in 2001.
+The Utah Regional Leadership Education in Neurodevelopmental Disabilities, URLEND, training program was initially developed as a partnership between the hospital training of the University of Utah School of Medicine Department of Pediatrics and the Utah University Center for Excellence in Developmental Disabilities, The Institute for Disability Research, Policy, & Practice at Utah State University in 2001.
 The Utah UCEDD was then known as Center for Persons with Disabilities.
-This initial collaboration grew to include another university within Utah (Brigham Young University in Provo, Utah as well as the neighboring states of Idaho, Montana, North Dakota and Wyoming.
-Through our use of technology, the URLEND program reaches all corners of these rural and frontier western states.
+This initial collaboration grew to include Brigham Young University in Provo, Utah as well as the neighboring states of Idaho, Montana, North Dakota and Wyoming.
+Through our use of technology, URLEND reaches all corners of these rural and frontier western states.

 LEND training programs were historically co-located within medical campuses and because Idaho, Montana and Wyoming do not have medical colleges, the training that this program provides would not have been available with out this collaboration.

 There are currently 52 LEND Programs in 44 states and these programs work together in a national network to share information and resources and maximize their impact.
 The LEND training programs address national issues of importance to children with special health care needs and their families, exchange best practices and develop shared products.
 They also come together regionally to address specific issues and concerns.